-Most of us want to live lives which are as healthy and as full as possible.
+Most of us want to live lives that are as healthy and as full as possible.
 Yet, many people are unsure about how exactly to achieve that.
 In today’s world, there are a lot of mixed messages about how we should live.
 There is advice from different sources telling you something contradictory to the last.
 This can make for a confusing time for anyone who wants to improve the state of their lives.

 But that doesn’t mean that all is lost.
-There are still lots of things that is more or less guaranteed to have a positive effect.
+There are still lots of things that are more or less guaranteed to have a positive effect.
 As such, if you are on a drive to improve yourself, there are plenty of steps you can take.
 You might feel like your body needs a boost, or that you could do with a little less stress in your life.
 Whatever it is, there is bound to be something positive you can do to achieve it.
 With that in mind, take a look at our top tips for creating a healthier you.
 It is possible that not all of these will apply to you, possibly because you already do them.
 That’s fine – just take on board anything that helps.

 The food we eat is such an important part of our daily lives.
-Yet, with the stresses and tribulations of modern life, we often forget to give it priority.
+Yet, with the stresses and tribulations of modern life, we often forget to give it a priority.
 The fact is, what we put into our body at mealtimes is so important to our overall health.
 We all know the importance of having a balanced diet, and most of us try to achieve that.
 However, there are some other basic changes that you can make as well.
 One such change is the decision to switch to organic foods.

 Incorporating organic food into your daily diet has many potential benefits.
-Non-organic produce tends to contain chemicals which are both harmful and unnecessary.
+Non-organic produce tends to contain chemicals that are both harmful and unnecessary.
 Going organic gets around this problem.
 Eating organic food has been shown to boost your vitamin and mineral intake.
 The reasons for this are quite obvious.
 Organic food is just grown naturally, as nature intended, with no added nonsense.
 As such, it is automatically much better for your body – and your mind.

 Switching to organic food is not so difficult as it might seem.
 The options for organic produce are plentiful.
 The only real issue is that it is often more expensive than other food.
 However, the more people buy it, the cheaper it will become.
 So there is no reason not to give it a go.

 The trouble is that stopping smoking seems to be a difficult thing to achieve.
 While it is true that nicotine is one of the most addictive substances on the planet, it can be overcome.
 Many people each year do so, and it is possible for everyone.
 Many smokers believe that they cannot themselves ‘give up’.
 But this is nonsense.
 Anyone can choose to overcome a nicotine addiction if they really want to.
 The good news is that there are many diverse methods for doing so.
 If you choose to go the nicotine replacement route, then you have many options available to you.
-Increasingly, people are using an e-cigarette or shisha pen to help curtail their addiction.
+Increasingly, people are using an e-cigarette to help curtail their addiction.
 This may well help you to slow down your addiction.
 At any rate, give it a go and see.